Office working

 5. Seek specialist advice

 The new rules introduce complexity that requires tailored, expert guidance.
-A wealth planner ,in conjunction with legal and tax advisers, can help you build a strategy that aligns with your goals and the evolving tax landscape.
+A wealth planner, in conjunction with legal and tax advisers, can help you build a strategy that aligns with your goals and the evolving tax landscape.

 Next steps: Protect your business and legacy

-The 2026 Business Relief reforms mark a turning point in estate planning for business owners.
+The 2026 business relief reforms mark a turning point in estate planning for business owners.
 With the rules becoming more complex and reliefs more limited, proactive inheritance tax planning is now more important than ever.

-To ensure your estate is structured effectively and your legacy is protected, speak with your banker to arrange a follow-up meeting with one of our expert wealth planners.
+To ensure your estate is structured effectively and your legacy is protected, speak with your banker to arrange a follow-up meeting with one of our expert Wealth Planners.

 Becoming a client